-In addition, this year we focused on diversifying our sources of funding, accessing the domestic capital markets for the first time and increasing the number of financial institutions as lenders for Credivalores.
+In addition, in 2021 we focused on diversifying our sources of funding, accessing the domestic capital markets for the first time and increasing the number of financial institutions as lenders for Credivalores.

 In August 2021 we issued our debut domestic bonds with a government guarantee.
 The amount of the first tranche issued was \$52.9 Bn pesos and the transaction was 1.5 times oversubscribed.
-The 3-year note had a 9.10% interest rate and was rated double A by FITCH.
-We expect to issue the rest of tranches during 2022 to complete the \$160 Bn pesos total approved amount.
+The 3-year note had a 9.10% interest rate and was rated double A by Fitch Ratings.

-In addition, during the same month, we closed our first working capital loan with IP Morgan Colombia for \$36.5 Bn pesos.
+In addition, during the same month, we closed our first working capital loan with JP Morgan Colombia for \$36.5 Bn pesos.

-And finally, we are closing a fully committed payroll loan backed facility with Citibank Colombia in pesos for the equivalent to US\$75 million.
+And finally, in January 2022 we closed a fully committed payroll loan backed facility with Citibank Colombia for \$290 Bn pesos.
 This term-loan was structured as a true sale of the payroll loan portfolio to a Special Purpose Vehicle with no recourse to Credivalores and a 24-month revolving period before a full turbo amortization starts.